NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

 </div>

-    # Define the file name to be opened
-    f <- 'NEON-DS-Imaging-Spectrometer-Data.h5'
     # look at the HDF5 file structure
-    h5ls(f,all=T)

-    ##   group        name         ltype corder_valid corder cset       otype
-    ## 0     / Reflectance H5L_TYPE_HARD        FALSE      0    0 H5I_DATASET
-    ## 1     /        fwhm H5L_TYPE_HARD        FALSE      0    0 H5I_DATASET
-    ## 2     /    map info H5L_TYPE_HARD        FALSE      0    0 H5I_DATASET
-    ## 3     / spatialInfo H5L_TYPE_HARD        FALSE      0    0   H5I_GROUP
-    ## 4     /  wavelength H5L_TYPE_HARD        FALSE      0    0 H5I_DATASET
-    ##   num_attrs  dclass          dtype  stype rank             dim
-    ## 0         6 INTEGER  H5T_STD_I16LE SIMPLE    3 477 x 502 x 426
-    ## 1         2   FLOAT H5T_IEEE_F32LE SIMPLE    2         426 x 1
-    ## 2         1  STRING     HST_STRING SIMPLE    1               1
-    ## 3        11                                  0
-    ## 4         2   FLOAT H5T_IEEE_F32LE SIMPLE    2         426 x 1
-    ##            maxdim
-    ## 0 477 x 502 x 426
-    ## 1         426 x 1
-    ## 2               1
-    ## 3
-    ## 4         426 x 1
+    View(h5ls(f,all=T))

-When you look at the structure of the data, take note of the `map info dataset`, the `spatialInfo` group, and the `wavelength` and `Reflectance` datasets.
-The `spatialInfo` folder contains the spatial attributes of the data including its Coordinate Reference System (CRS).
-The CRS documents how the data are physically location on the earth.
+When you look at the structure of the data, take note of the `map info` dataset, the `Coordinate_System` group, and the `wavelength` and `Reflectance` datasets.
+The `Coordinate_System` folder contains the spatial attributes of the data including its EPSG Code, which is easily converted to a Coordinate Reference System (CRS).
+The CRS documents how the data are physically located on the Earth.
 The `wavelength` dataset contains the middle wavelength values for each band in the data.
-The reflectance dataset contains the image data that we will use for both data processing and visualization.
+The `Reflectance` dataset contains the image data that we will use for both data processing and visualization.

-More information on raster metadata:
+More Information on raster metadata:

 * <a href="{{ site.baseurl }}/raster-data-r" target="_blank"> Metadata to understand when working with raster data</a>.

 * <a href="{{ site.baseurl }}/hyper-spec-intro" target="_blank"> Metadata and important concepts associated with multi-band (multi and hyperspectral) rasters </a>.

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i>**Data Tip - HDF5 Structure:** Note that the structure
 of individual HDF5 files may vary depending on who produced the data.
 In this case, the Wavelength and reflectance data within the file are both datasets.
 However the spatial information is contained within a group.
 Data downloaded from another organization like NASA, may look different.
 This is why it's important to explore the data before diving into using it!
 </div>

 We can use the `h5readAttributes` function to read and extract metadata from the HDF5 file.
-Let's start by reading in the spatial information.
+Let's start by learning about the wavelengths described within this file.

-    # get spatialInfo using the h5readAttributes function
-    spInfo <- h5readAttributes(f,"spatialInfo")

-    # get attributes for the Reflectance dataset
+    # get information about the wavelengths of this dataset
-    reflInfo <- h5readAttributes(f,"Reflectance")
+    wavelengthInfo <- h5readAttributes(f,"/SJER/Reflectance/Metadata/Spectral_Data/Wavelength")
+    wavelengthInfo

+    ## $Description
+    ## [1] "Central wavelength of the reflectance bands."
+    ##
+    ## $Units
+    ## [1] "nanometers"

-Next, let's read in the wavelength center associated with each band in the HDF5 file.
+Next, we can use the `h5read` function to read the data contained within the HDF5 file.
+Let's read in the wavelengths of the band centers:

     # read in the wavelength information from the HDF5 file
-    wavelengths<- h5read(f,"wavelength")
+    wavelengths <- h5read(f,"/SJER/Reflectance/Metadata/Spectral_Data/Wavelength")
+    head(wavelengths)

+    ## [1] 381.5437 401.5756 421.6075 441.6394 461.6713 481.7032

+    tail(wavelengths)

+    ## [1] 2404.764 2424.796 2444.828 2464.860 2484.892 2504.924

-Which wavelength is band 19 associated with?
-(Hint: look at the wavelengths vector that we just imported and check out the data located at index 19 - `wavelengths[19]`).
+Which wavelength is band 6 associated with?
+(Hint: look at the wavelengths vector that we just imported and check out the data located at index 6 - `wavelengths[6]`).

 <figure>
     <a href="{{ site.baseurl }}/images/hyperspectral/bluelight.png">
     <img src="{{ site.baseurl }}/images/hyperspectral/bluelight.png"></a>
-    <figcaption>472 nanometers falls within the blue portion of the electromagnetic spectrum.
+    <figcaption>482 nanometers falls within the blue portion of the electromagnetic spectrum.
 Source: National Ecological Observatory Network </figcaption>
 </figure>

-Band 19 has a associate wavelength center or 0.47244 which is in micrometers.
-This value equates to 472.44 nanometers (nm) which is in the visible blue portion of the electromagnetic spectrum (~ 400-700 nm).
+Band 6 has a associate wavelength center of 481.7032 nanometers (nm) which is in the blue portion of the visible electromagnetic spectrum (~ 400-700 nm).

 ### Bands and Wavelengths

 A *band* represents
 a group of wavelengths.
-For example, the wavelength values between 800nm and 805nm might be one band as captured by an imaging spectrometer.
+For example, the wavelength values between 695 nm and 700 nm might be one band as captured by an imaging spectrometer.
 The imaging spectrometer collects reflected light energy in a pixel for light in that band.
 Often when you work with a multi or hyperspectral dataset, the band information is reported as the center wavelength value.
 This value represents the center point value of the wavelengths represented in that  band.
-Thus in a band spanning 800-805 nm, the center would be 802.5 nm).
+Thus in a band spanning 695-700 nm, the center would be 697.5 nm).
 The full width half max (FWHM) will also be reported.
 This value represents the spread of the band around that center point.
-So, a band that covers 800 nm-805 nm might have a FWHM of 2.5 and a wavelength value of 802.5.
+So, a band that covers 800 nm-805 nm might have a FWHM of 5 nm and a wavelength value of 802.5 nm.

 <figure>
     <a href="{{ site.baseurl }}/images/hyperspectral/spectrumZoomed.png">